 International Perspective and Ethics Requirement: 6 Credits (2 Course)

 The world is no longer composed of countries that are isolated from each other.
-Economic, political and cultural independence have been replaced by interdependence.
+Economic, political, and cultural independence has been replaced by interdependence.
 In the current global economy, knowledge of other countries is essential.
 This requirement may be met through one of a variety of designated courses from the following disciplines:

 - Hospitality and Tourism